What are the aims of this leaflet?

 What causes discoid lupus erythematosus?

-Although DLE is uncommon in children, it is associated with increased risk of progression to systemic lupus erythematosus or SLE.
-Factors that may increase your risk of DLE or make it worse include exposure to sunlight, stress, infection, smoking and trauma.
+Factors that may increase the risk of DLE or make it worse include exposure to sunlight, stress, infection, smoking and trauma.

 Is discoid lupus erythematosus hereditary?

 Some families may carry genes that increase the risk of developing DLE.
-However, it is not entirely clear how the affected genes do this, or to what degree they influence the disease.
-It is thought that a combination of environmental factors and genetics most likely contribute to the development of DLE.
+However, it is not entirely clear how the affected genes do this, or to what degree they influence the condition.
+It is thought that a combination of environmental factors and genetics contribute to the development of DLE.

-DLE commonly affects the face and areas of the scalp containing hair but occasionally can spread to other body sites including arms, legs and torso.
+DLE commonly affects the face and areas of the scalp, but occasionally can spread to other areas such as the arms, legs and torso.
 It may also affect the eyes, lips, mouth and ears.
-The rash comprises red scaly patches, which tend to clear eventually, resulting in thinning, scarring or colour change in the skin.
-The scaling can sometimes be quite thick and resemble a wart.
-When the scalp is involved, hair in the affected area may be permanently lost.
+The rash is made up of red scaly patches, which tend to clear eventually, resulting in thinning, scarring or colour change in the skin.
+The scaling can sometimes be quite thick and look like a wart.
+When the scalp is involved, hair in the affected area may be lost permanently.

 How can discoid lupus erythematosus be diagnosed?

-A doctor may be able to make a diagnosis after an examination, but in most cases it is necessary to take a small sample of skin (a biopsy) to be examined under a microscope in order to confirm the diagnosis.
+A doctor may be able to diagnose it by examining the skin.
+However, in most cases, a biopsy will be needed to confirm the diagnosis.
+This means that a small sample of skin will be taken and examined under a microscope.
 Other tests may be performed including blood and urine tests.

 Can discoid lupus erythematosus be cured?